MIT Orientation Handout

 Curriculum is determined by a state-wide committee.
 Curriculum sheets that list the course requirements for each certificate, diploma, and degree are available from your advisor.

-The current KCTCS catalog (in the Academic Curricula section for Medical Information Technology) states: “progression in the Medical Information Technology program is contingent upon achievement of a grade of “C” or better in each course and maintenance of a 2.0 cumulative grade point average or better (on a 4.0 scale).”
+The current KCTCS catalog (in the Academic Curricula section for Medical Information Technology) states: “progression in the Medical Information Technology program is contingent upon achievement of a grade of “C” or better in all required general education and technical courses and maintenance of a 2.0 cumulative grade point average or better (on a 4.0 scale).”

 The entire MIT program is offered online.
 All general education classes (e.g. English, quantitative reasoning (math), natural science, heritage/humanities, oral communications, social and behavioral science, and digital literacy) can be taken on campus.